India's updated eCommerce rules caused a widespread turmoil on Amazon's India site when they kicked…

 Commerce in content

 Originally content was solely a ‘sales talk’ that supported commerce, which has evolved with time.
 Content creates a network that sets up reliability to make deals, making consumers dependent on these three parts when settling on making decisions.
-An engaging content on your website will fetch people to the site, enticing them to stay and visit back again.
+Engaging content on your website will fetch people to the site, enticing them to stay and visit back again.
 The main objective is to create content accommodating the idea of targeting the audience’s context.

 Commerce in context